vikramchhibber/tropelet/docs/design.md

 # Introduction
-These notes cover brief design and scope of a job execution service that can run arbitrary Linux commands initiated by authorized remote clients.
+These notes cover brief design and scope of a job execution service that can run arbitrary Linux jobs initiated by authenticated remote clients.
 This prototype consists of three components:
-1. A library providing APIs to launch, terminate, and check the status of Linux processes.
+1. A library providing APIs to launch, terminate, and check the status of Linux job.
 It will isolate each job in its own network namespace with separate PID and filesystem, and it uses cgroups to limit CPU, memory, and I/O usage.
-2. The gRPC service leveraging this library to offer server-side calls for launching, terminating, and querying jobs.
+2. The gRPC service leveraging this library to offer server-side calls for launching, terminating, and querying running job status.
 The server will authenticate the connecting clients using certificates.
 3. The command-line interface utility connecting the gRPC service to interact with the user and making client side gRPC calls.

 # Security